SubsurfaceStudios/.github/profile/README.md

 Developers:
 If you're interested in developing an external application that uses our servers, you can use our API!
-You can find full documentation for almost everything [here!](https://documenter.getpostman.com/view/19193793/UVXkoaij)
 If you'd like to contribute, our API is open source!
-You can contribute, read the source code, and even host your own instance using [this repository.](https://github.com/bubby932/VigorXRAPI)
+You can contribute, read the source code, and even host your own instance using [this repository.](https://github.com/SubsurfaceStudios/CompensationAPI)